rancher/docs/content/rancher/v2.x/en/v1.6-migration/load-balancing/_index.md

 >**Prerequisite:** Before deploying Ingress, you must have a workload deployed that's running a scale of two or more pods.
 >

 For balancing between these two pods, you must create a Kubernetes Ingress rule.
-To create this rule, navigate to your cluster and project, and then select the **Load Balancing** tab.
+To create this rule, navigate to your cluster and project, and click **Resources > Workloads > Load Balancing.** (In versions prior to v2.3.0, click the **Load Balancing** tab.)
 Then click **Add Ingress**.
 This GIF below depicts how to add Ingress to one of your projects.

 Similar to a service/port rules in Rancher v1.6, here you can specify rules targeting your workload's container port.
 The sections below demonstrate how to create Ingress rules.